So far, your twins have had the same schedule, but what if only one twin is ready to drop a nap and the other isn’t? Find out here!

 Baby A might take forever to nap or flat out refuses, while Baby B is fast asleep.
-If you accommodate Baby A’s wishes to stay awake, Baby B has a meltdown and loses it without her coveted nap.
+The shorter naps mean she’s in a cranky mood and turning the rest of the day into a disaster.

 When only one twin is ready to drop a nap

 All babies are different, and nothing like having twins makes this clearer.
-You may have twins who seem to be polar opposites in everything, from appearance to habits, and yes, to sleep.
+Just because they’re twins doesn’t mean they’ll hit their developmental milestones as the same time.
+You may even have twins who seem to be polar opposites in everything, from appearance to habits, and yes, to sleep.